CS PEOs & PLOs

 Program Learning Outcomes (PLOs) describe what students are expected to know and are able to do by the time of graduation in light of the knowledge, skills and attitude they acquire while progressing through the programer.
 The BSCS graduates of NUST-Balochistan Campus will demonstrate the following attributes for the organization they join;

-• Communication: An ability to communicate effectively with a range of audiences.
+7. Communication: Communicate effectively with a range of audiences.